Special Vegetarian Dinner

 2. Remove skins from onions and leave whole.

-3. Place all vegetables into a glass casserole dish.
+3. Place all vegetables in a glass casserole dish.

 4. Mix in sliced garlic, rosemary, vegetable oil, and sprinkle with salt.